teachingchen/Baylor---DSC-2350/README.md

 This course is A-E graded, and the grades are determined based on graded assignments:
 * Exams: 40%
 * Homework Assignments: 40%
+  ** For each homework, you can submit your answers up to 2 times.
+  ** First submission: Answer at least 50% of questions correctly.
+  ** One chance to make corrections.
+  ** The late submission policy is applied on the first submission.
+  ** After the first submission, you have one week to upload the second submission.
+  ** Grades are subject to the second submission.
 * Quizzes: 15%
 * Attendance: 5% (Class attendance is required, refer to [here](https://rb.gy/6alrf))
 * Bonus: 10% (Extra on top of the final grade)